Mr. Sukhwant Singh Lamba, age 101, transitioned into eternal rest on Tuesday, December 31, 2019, at UNC Hospitals, Chapel Hill, NC.

 They moved to Rio de Janeiro where their daughter Leah was born in 1956.
 Son Michael was born in Caracas Venezuela in 1958.
 The family came back to Washington DC where he was working for the World Bank, and their son Jens was born there in 1960.
 The family moved to the Philippines in 1962 to work for AID Branch of the State Department.
 He moved his family back to the states in 1965 when he took a job with Marbon Chemicals Company’s International Headquarters in Parkersburg, West Virginia.
 In 1966 their son Jaydeep was born.
 He worked for the successor company Borg Warner Chemical Corp then GE plastics until 1991.
 He then worked in Hong Kong and Cambodia until 1994, and he came back to retire in Parkersburg where he resided on Market Street.

 His claim to fame has always been “I’ve never worked a day in my life…”, and he loved every day with a joy for life unmatched.
 His passion has been being a grandfather and playing tennis as well as any social engagements.
 He led a great life with his grand, outgoing personality and taught us how to love and live.
 As he is affectionately known in India as “Naughty Nanna,” he will live on in spirit with all of us who had the great fortune to be related or to have known this great master of the spirit of living.
 We will miss him dearly.
 His 101-1/2 years of life were well-lived, and he was a very special man, beloved in the United States and his homeland of India.
 He will be missed by all that knew him.

 Arrangements By: Knotts Funeral Home - Chapel Hill

-To send flowers to Sukhwant's family, please visit our floral section.
+To send flowers to Sukhwant's family, please visit our floral store.